VenkateshBH99/Heart-and-Kidney-disease-prediction-Django/README.md

-# Heart Disease Prediction System using machine learning
+# Heart and Kidney Disease Prediction System using machine learning
->The aim of this project is to predict heart disease using data mining techniques and machine learning algorithms.This project implements 4 classificiation models using scikit-learn: Logistic Regression, Naïve Bayes, Support Vector Classifier and Decision Tree Model to investigate their performance on heart disease datasets obtained from the UCI data repository.
+>The aim of this project is to predict heart disease using data mining techniques and machine learning algorithms.This project implements 4 classificiation models using scikit-learn: Logistic Regression, Naïve Bayes, Support Vector Classifier,KNN, Nerual Network and Decision Tree Model to investigate their performance on heart and kidney disease datasets obtained from the UCI data repository.

-All the machine learning features can be viewed here: [Machine Learning features](predict_risk/machine_learning_models)
+All the machine learning features can be viewed here: [Machine Learning features for Heart](predict_risk/machine_learning_models) and [Machine Learning features for Kidney](predict_risk_1/machine_learning_models)

 It supports following features: